linfangu/MARL_Environment_Poke/README.md

 ## Training

 Training is divided into two phases: the non-cooperative phase and the cooperative phase.
+The following instructions are for the callout task.

 * In the **non-cooperative phase**, agents independently perform nose-poke actions and drink water.
 * In the **cooperative phase**, agents are only rewarded when they successfully coordinate a nose-poke within 2 steps.